jamalei/about-me/README.md

 ### Welcome Everyone!
 ![Title Banner](/media/ypao_beach.jpg)

 My name is Joey Amalei and I am an IT Professional on the island of Guam who enjoys programming and scripting.
-I will be using GitHub as a platform to upload my projects and files of used during my IT career and my self-study of Data Science.
+I will be using GitHub as a platform to upload my projects and files used during my IT career and my self-study of Data Science.
 ![Coding Meme](/media/coder.gif)

 ### Studying and working in the University of Guam - Early Start of my IT Career